 As a result of our floating rate debt, we are exposed to variability in our cash flows from changes in the applicable interest rate index.
 We enter into interest rate caps and swaps to reduce the variability of cash flows from increases in the LIBOR based borrowing rates on our floating rate credit facility.
 These instruments do not protect us from changes to the applicable margin under our credit facility.
-At March 31, 2018, our LIBOR-based debt balance was \$690.0 million.
+At June 30, 2018, our LIBOR-based debt balance was \$742.0 million.

 In October 2015, we entered into an interest rate swap, which is effective from August 31, 2016 to June 23, 2020, and converts \$214 million of our LIBOR based debt from a floating LIBOR interest rate to a fixed interest rate of 1.42% (excluding the applicable margin on the debt).
 The notional balance will amortize to maturity at the same rate as required minimum payments on our term loan.
-The cash flow hedge is expected to be highly effective in achieving offsetting cash flows attributable to the hedged risk through the term of the hedge.
-Consequently, effective changes in the fair value of the interest rate swap is recognized as a component of other comprehensive income (OCI) and will be recognized in earnings when the hedged item affects earnings.
-The amounts paid or received on the hedge are recognized as an adjustment to interest expense.
-The amount of net gains expected to be reclassified into earnings in the next 12 months is \$1.3 million.
+Changes in the fair value of the interest rate swap are recognized as a component of other comprehensive income (OCI) and are recognized in earnings when the hedged item affects earnings.
+The amounts paid or received on the hedge are recognized as an adjustment to interest expense along with the earnings effect of the hedged item.
+The amount of net gains expected to be reclassified into earnings in the next 12 months is \$1.7 million.

 In November 2015, we entered into three interest rate cap contracts with a total notional amount of \$100 million at a cost of \$1.7 million.
 The interest rate cap contracts expire on June 23, 2020 and were entered into in order to limit our interest rate exposure on \$100 million of our variable LIBOR based debt up to 2.00%.
 In the event LIBOR is higher than 2.00%, we will pay interest at the capped rate of 2.00% with respect to the \$100 million notional amount of such agreements.
-As of December 31, 2016, due to the accelerated revolver payments from surplus cash, we elected to de-designate two of the interest rate cap contracts will continue to be reported in AOCI unless it is not probable that the forecasted transactions will occur.
-As a result of the discontinuance of cash flow hedge accounting, all subsequent changes in fair value of the de-designated derivative instruments are recognized within interest expense instead of OCI.
-The amount of net losses expected to be reclassified into earnings for all interest rate cap contracts in the next 12 months is \$0.3 million.
+As of December 31, 2016, due to the accelerated revolver payments from surplus cash, we elected to de-designate two of the interest rate cap contracts as cash flow hedges and discontinued the use of cash flow hedge accounting.
+The amounts recognized in AOCI from de-designated interest rate cap contracts were maintained in AOCI as the forecasted transactions were still probable to occur, and subsequent changes in fair value were recognized within interest expense.
+In April 2018, due to increases in our total LIBOR-based debt, we elected to re-designate the two interest rate cap contracts as cash flow hedges.
+Future changes in the fair value of these instruments will be recognized as a component of OCI, and these changes together with amounts previously maintained in AOCI will be recognized in earnings when the hedged item affects earnings.
+The amounts paid or received on the hedge are recognized as an adjustment to interest expense along with the earnings effect of the hedged item.
+The amount of net losses expected to be reclassified into earnings for all interest rate cap contracts in the next 12 months is \$0.1 million.